Green hydrogen for local energy and agriculture in Barbados

 Typical to innovative business models, HDF Energy faced initial challenges including identification of financiers and navigating the local regulatory terrain.
 The financial regulatory environment posed additional challenges with respect to currency convertibility and repatriation.

 Throughout this journey, the GET.invest Finance Catalyst provided instrumental support to HDF Energy in shifting focus to the local sphere and identify and approach financiers and equity investors including ElectriFI.

-In particular, the GET.invest advisors have provided on-going targeted assistance regarding international best practices in dual-use solar/agri projects, including additional legal support towards local land-owner contractual MOU (Memorandum of Understanding) discussions.
+In particular, the GET.invest advisors have provided on-going targeted assistance regarding international best practices in dual-use solar/agri projects, including additional legal support towards local land-owner contractual Memorandum of Understanding discussions.

-The Renewstable® Barbados project welcomed Rubis Caribbean Holding as a new majority shareholder in February 2022.
+With this support in preparing the project setup, the Renewstable® Barbados project could eventually reach financial close as it welcomed Rubis Caribbean Holding as a new majority shareholder in February 2022.
 The beginning of the project construction is envisioned for Q2 2023.

 Beyond that, HDF Energy is having discussions with various stakeholders on how to further add value and develop the project that will be key in demonstrating the hydrogen potential for island states, while addressing land scarcity issues and breaking down the energy and food silos through an integrative approach.
 Above all, 16,000 people will gain access to clean and reliable electricity, stimulating decarbonisation in the Caribbean.

 Disclaimer: This story was last updated in March 2022.